jasonmerecki/blog/useepoch/trucks-bend-time-and-space.md

 ## More time math challenges

-For the same pickup time as before, Gort's app also gets delivery elapsed time.
-Drivers get paid for their time on the road.
+For the same pickup time as before, Gort's app also gets delivery time.
+Drivers get paid for their time on the road, and Gort's app must calculate the elapsed time.

 | Pickup time | Pickup Location | Delivery time | Delivery Location|
 |--|--|--|--|